Articulated bus: Singapore

-In Singapore, articulated buses were first introduced in 1996 by Trans-Island Bus Services (now SMRT Buses) with the Mercedes-Benz O405G buses (bodied in Hispano Carrocera (MK1/MK2), Hispano Habit and Volgren CR221).
-In 2015, SMRT introduced 40 MAN NG363F A24 buses to replace the first batch of O405Gs, while the subsequent batches were replaced by double deck buses issued by the Land Transport Authority.
-All Hispano Habit-bodied O405Gs have been retired from service as of December 2020 as part of Land Transport Authority's policy of a 100% wheelchair-accessible bus fleet.
+In Singapore, the articulated buses were first introduced in 1996 by Trans-Island Bus Services (TIBS) (now SMRT Buses) with the Mercedes-Benz O405G buses (bodied in Hispano Carrocera (MkI/MkII), Hispano Habit and Volgren CR221).
+Since 2014, SMRT introduced 40 MAN A24 buses and trimmed down bendy buses to 40, to replace the first batch of articulated O405s, while the subsequent batches were all replaced by double deck buses, and all articulated O405 buses were retired without any lifespan extension (except for a few who have received 1 year lifespan extension but withdrawn later) by December 2020.

-Singapore Bus Services (SBS, present-day SBS Transit) introduced one Duple Metsec-bodied Volvo B10MA and one Volgren-bodied Mercedes Benz O405G in 1996 and 1997 respectively to evaluate the suitability of articulated buses for high-capacity single deck bus operations.
-The trial was however unsuccessful and SBS stuck to the use of 12-metre double deck "Superbuses".
+Singapore Bus Services (SBS, present-day SBS Transit) introduced one Duple Metsec-bodied Volvo B10M Mark IV articulated and one Volgren-bodied Mercedes Benz O405G in-between 1996 and 1997 respectively to evaluate the suitability of articulated buses for high-capacity single-deck bus operations.
+The trial was however unsuccessful and SBS stuck to the use of 12 metre double-deck "Superbuses".
 The two articulated buses were eventually sold off to Bayes Coachlines of Dairy Flat, Auckland in New Zealand in March 2006.
-SBS Transit only began to operate articulated buses again from March 2018 when ten ex-SMRT MAN A24 buses were transferred to SBS Transit in batches by the Land Transport Authority as part of the Seletar Bus Package under the Bus Contracting Model.
+SBS Transit only began to operate articulated buses again from March 2018 when ten former SMRT MAN A24 buses were transferred to SBS Transit in batches by the Land Transport Authority as part of the Seletar Bus Package under the Bus Contracting Model.

-In March 2021, Tower Transit took over 1 ex-SMRT MAN A24 bus from SMRT Buses in preparation for the takeover of Sembawang-Yishun Bus Package.
-Tower Transit took over more units as part of the transition in September 2021.
+In March 2021, Tower Transit Singapore took over MAN NG363F A24 bus from SMRT Buses in preparation for the takeover of Sembawang-Yishun Bus Package.
+Tower Transit Singapore took over more units as part of the transition in September 2021.